 You might also be interested in this article: Make Your Own Soap!
 My Favorite Hot Process Recipe.

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead---Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+Thank you---Heidi (Full Disclosure here)

 But Which Method is Best?
 Hot Process or Cold Process Soap?

 My daughter-in-law mostly makes cold process soaps, and they are amazing!
 So when I became inspired to try my hand at making soap for Mr. V. and myself, cold process soap was the kind I made first.
 Then I tried making hot process soap.
 Here are the pros and cons of hot process soap making versus cold process soap making based on my own experiences with each method.